alphagov/govuk-country-and-territory-autocomplete/README.md

 ## Keep the data up to date

-Government Digital Service will publish new versions of the `openregister-location-picker` package when the data changes, such as when countries are renamed.
+Government Digital Service will publish new versions of the `govuk-country-and-territory-autocomplete` package when the data changes, such as when countries are renamed.

 To keep up to date, you can use dependency monitoring tools, such as: